soloeinsteinmit/inspireme-fastapi-demo/docs/SDLC_NOTES.md

 ### ✍️ Authored by:

 **Solomon Eshun**
-Workshop: _Software Engineering and How AI is Transforming It_
+Workshop: _Software Engineering in the Age of AI_
-Tech & Beyond Expo Ghana 2025
+Tech & Beyond Expo Ghana 2025, Academic City University